PowerMTA VirtualMTA & Domain Policies Explained (With Real-World Examples)

 • ISP-specific routing (Gmail, Yahoo, Outlook)

-Without VirtualMTAs, a single bad campaign can damage all sending reputation.
+Without properly configured VirtualMTAs, a single bad campaign can damage all sending reputation.

 VirtualMTA Configuration Example